HallaSurvivor/Blog/_posts/2022-07-11-homotopy-of-homotopies.md

 rather than just a set.
 We call simplicial categories (up to equivalence) $\infty$-categories.

-We know how to associate to each relative category $(\mathcal{C}, \mathcal{W})$ an $\infty$-category via _hammock localization_.
+Now, we know how to associate to each relative category $(\mathcal{C}, \mathcal{W})$ an $\infty$-category via _hammock localization_.
 Surprisingly, (up to size issues), _every_ $\infty$-category arises from a pair $(\mathcal{C}, \mathcal{W})$ in this way.

-With this in mind, we might want to think of $\infty$-categories as "homotopy theories" rather than relative categories.
-Intuitively, the facts in the previous paragraph tell us that we shouldn't lose any information by doing this...
+With this in mind, and knowing how nice the world of $\infty$-categories is, we might want to say a "homotopy theory" is an $\infty$-category rather than a relative category.
+Intuitively, the facts
+in the previous paragraph tell us that we shouldn't lose any information by doing this...
 But the correspondence isn't _actually_ one-to-one.
 Is there any way to remedy this, and put our intuition on solid ground?

-Moreover, in the [previous post][7] we gave a second definition of
+Also, in the [previous post][7] we gave a second definition of
 $\infty$-category, based on [quasicategories][8]!
 These have some pros and some cons compared to the simplical category approach, but we now have _three different definitions_ for "homotopy theory"